mathworks/matlab-blog/Readme.md

 The repository contains one folder per blog post.
 Each folder contains at least one [MATLAB live script](https://www.mathworks.com/help/matlab/live-scripts-and-functions.html) with the content of the blog post.
 Additional files are used in the blog post are included for readers to reproduce the content of the blog post.

+Not every blog post has a folder here.

 ### License

 The license is available in the License.txt file in this GitHub repository.